Help With Wage Garnishment on Student Loans

 Pay off the Debt

-Employers might be allowed to charge a small fee for each payment, but they cannot discriminate, and they cannot share information about your garnishment with other staff (this is a private matter, and employers face stiff consequences for breaking the law).
+Employers might be allowed to charge a small fee for each payment, but they cannot discriminate, and they cannot share information about your garnishment with other staff.
+This is a private matter, and employers face stiff consequences for breaking the law.